radioglaciology/orca-documentation/content/en/_index.md

 {{% blocks/lead color="primary" %}}
 ORCA is a platform for building low-cost, flexible, and field-proven radar instruments for the cryosphere.
-ORCA is the base project for Peregrine, a field-portable ice-penetrating radar UAV, and MAPPERR, a multi-frequency radar/radiometer.
+ORCA is the base project for Peregrine, a field-portable ice-penetrating radar UAV, MAPPERR, a multi-frequency radar/radiometer, and EYAS, a bistatic ice-penetrating radar receiver.

-This website provides documentation for building each of these open-source instruments.
+This website provides documentation for the ORCA codebase, along with instructions for building each of these open-source instruments.

-In addition, we provide general strategies for building your own radar instruments customized to your research needs.
+We also provide general strategies for extending our code to develope radar instruments customized to your research needs.
 {{% /blocks/lead %}}

 {{% blocks/section color="dark" type="row" %}}
 {{% blocks/feature icon="fa-gears" title="Software-defined radar code documentation" url="docs/radar" %}}
-Our software-defined radar code works with most USRP software-defined radios.
+Our software-defined radar code works with most Ettus USRP software-defined radios.
-With a few hardware components and one YAML file, you can build a customized ice-penetrating radar system for your research needs.
+With a few hardware components and one YAML file, you can build an ice-penetrating radar system, customized for your research needs.
 {{% /blocks/feature %}}